SebastianGomezVidal/programsCatalog/Swiss_Trains_Android_React_Native/Readme.md

 2. brew install watchman

-3. npm install -g react-native-cli
+3. clone this project onto your PC

-4. clone this project onto your PC
+4. from terminal locate the cloned project

-5. from terminal locate the cloned project
+5. npm install -g react-native-cli (on the project's path)

 6. run react-native run-android